 Surviving Railroad Stations

-The information above is a compilation of many railroad stations which still survive across the country, broken down by state.
+The information above is a compilation of many such buildings which still survive across the country, broken down by state.
 Please note that unless otherwise noted the building mentioned that is still standing refers to a passenger depot (i.e., "originally built by...").
 I realize that there may be corrections/additions to any of the above lists.
 If you may know of any please let me know (either through e-mail or simply make a post below to the Facebook comments) and I will work to get the information up-to-date.
 Many thanks in advance for any bit of help you may have!

-While Penn Station is no longer with us its loss was, again, a wakeup call, and besides Grand Central Terminal a number of other large and prominent railroad stations across the country have since been saved and preserved as well (many are also still in used as they were originally intended, as a place to pick up and drop off rail travelers).
-Finally, please be aware that the links to the individual state railroad station pages are PDF files and provide the latest information that I currently have on standing and/or restored buildings.
+While Penn Station is no longer with us its loss was, again, a wakeup call, and besides Grand Central Terminal a number of other large and prominent facilities across the country have since been saved and preserved as well (many are also still in used as they were originally intended, as a place to pick up and drop off rail travelers).
+Finally, please be aware that the links to the individual state pages are PDF files and provide the latest information that I currently have on standing and/or restored buildings.
 Much of this information was researched through the Railroad Station Historical Society's database.
-If you have any questions about surviving stations/depots or know of any to add to the lists please feel free to get in touch.
+If you have any questions about surviving depots or know of any to add to the lists please feel free to get in touch.